CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 their names.
 Additionally, we can implement filters based on GPA and class size based on needs and availability.
 ### QA
-Our testing procedure to ensure that all classes in the given subject are included when searched with the key word of the subject.
-Require that classes not found in the subject aren't misplaced (example:
+Search keywords and check all classes in that category are shown.

-English literature and composition found under key word “Math”) and include all classes contained in the key word(example: Calculus is not found under Math key word).
+Success: Classes not in a category are not shown (i.e. English literature and composition found under key word “Math”) and include all classes contained in the key word.

 ## Ability to Print and Share Schedules
 ### Functionality